Kosmosaik/ClickToGetLoot/docs/ROADMAP.md

 - Eat / Drink System
 - Add defense values and other stats to armor/equipment.
 - Add all variables, properties/values etc on all items/equipment/character stats in preparation for crafting/gathering and exploring updates.
 Armor/PDEF, crafting modifier attributes/stats and more.
+- Skinning / Butcher and maybe more.
+Separate resources looted from entities by introducing different skills to get different resources.
+Skinning = Animal Skin, Butchering = Meat, Bones, Tendons or whatever.
+  Add these skills as Skills in skill window and separate combat skills from other skills (categorization).
 ## Level / Experience System
 - Add Level stat and experience points.
 - Make a temporary easy exp formula for exp to next level etc (Maybe increase EXP required by 12% per level or something).